attackgoat/screen-13/README.md

 ## Quick Start

-Included is example you might find helpful:
+Included is an example you might find helpful:

 - `basic.rs` - Displays 'Hello, World!' on the screen.
 Please start here.

-The example requires an associated asset `.pak` file in order to run, so you will need to run the examples like so:
+The example requires an associated asset `.pak` file in order to run, so you will need to run the example like so:

 ```bash
 cargo run examples/content/basic.toml